 SSCP or CISSP: Which is Better?

-Cybersecurity is IT Job No. 1 for most organizations — and the demand for qualified security professionals has never been higher.
-There are several bodies offering security certifications, and the International Information System Security Certification Consortium, or ISC2, is one of the best known.
+Cybersecurity is top of mind for most organizations, and the demand for qualified security professionals has never been higher.
+There are several bodies offering security certifications, and the International Information System Security Certification Consortium, or ISC2, is well-known.

-Their marquee security certification is the Certified Information Systems Security Professional (CISSP), arguably one of the most difficult and valuable security certifications.
+Their marquee security certification is the Certified Information Systems Security Professional (CISSP), arguably one of the most valuable and challenging security certifications.

-Early-career security professionals may find the CISSP daunting and may look to the ISC2 Systems Security Certified Practitioner (SSCP) or another accreditation as their on-ramp to certification.
+Early-career security professionals who find the CISSP daunting may look to the ISC2 Systems Security Certified Practitioner (SSCP) or another accreditation as their on-ramp to certification.

 Let's explore these two ISC2 certifications in more detail.
 We'll examine their requirements for earning them, their career value, and their pros and cons.

-This certification is for experienced cybersecurity professionals — technicians, managers, and executives.
-In order to earn CISSP certification, candidates must pass a three-hour, 100-to-150-question computer adaptive testing exam.
-In addition, they must provide verifiable proof of five years of full-time employment — or work experience — in two or more of the following eight CISSP security domains defined by ISC2:
+In addition, they must provide verifiable proof of five years of full-time work experience in at least two of the following eight security domains defined by ISC2:

 Security and Risk Management